s0rg/decompose/README.md

   - running as non-root or on non-linux OS will attempt to run `netsat` inside container, if this fails (i.e. for missing `netstat` binary), no connections for such container will be gathered
 - produces detailed connections graph **with ports**
+- save `json` stream once and process it later in any way you want
-- fast, scans ~400 containers in around 5 seconds
+- fast, scans ~400 containers in around 5 sec
 - 100% test-coverage

 # known limitations

-- only established and listen connections are listed
+- only established and listen connections are listed (but script like [snapshots.sh](examples/snapshots.sh) can beat this)

 # installation